zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    possible.

--  **Automation:** the review process and checks for coding rule adherence are a mandatory part of the pre-commit checks.
-To ensure consistent application, they shall be automated as part of the pre-commit procedure.
+-  **Automation:** the review process and checks for coding rule adherence are a mandatory part of the precommit checks.
+To ensure consistent application, they shall be automated as part of the precommit procedure.
 Prior to merging large pieces of code in from subsystems, in addition to review process and coding rule adherence, all static code analysis must have been run and issues resolved.